- Status:

 Eligible applications must include the following:

-- For auspice arrangements, a letter of intent (or similar) from the auspice organisation.
+- for auspice arrangements, a letter of intent or similar from the auspice organisation.

-- Social enterprises must attach their constitution with their application.
+- social enterprises must attach their constitution with their application.

-Applications must be in by 3:00 pm on 29 November 2024 via the DFFH Grants Gateway.
+Applications must be in by 1 pm on 26 June 2026 via the DFFH Grants Gateway.

 - Read the program guidelines (this document).